How can I migrate instances between my local virtualization environment and Amazon EC2?

-I want to import an instance from my local virtualization environment into an Amazon Elastic Compute Cloud (Amazon EC2) instance, or export an Amazon EC2 instance to my local environment.
+I want to import an instance from my local virtualization environment into an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+Or, I want to export an Amazon EC2 instance to my local environment.

-There are two options you can use to import a virtual machine (VM) into your Amazon EC2 instance:
+There are three options you can use to import a virtual machine (VM) into your Amazon EC2 instance:

 - AWS Server Migration Service (SMS)